Yokto13/Strom.jl/README.md

 ### Note regarding boosted trees
-The boosted trees were written with the following [paper](https://arxiv.org/abs/1603.02754) in mind and based on what was summerized in the following [lecture](https://ufal.mff.cuni.cz/~straka/courses/npfl129/2122/slides/?10#1).
+The boosted trees were written with the following [paper](https://arxiv.org/abs/1603.02754) in mind and based on what was summarized in the following [lecture](https://ufal.mff.cuni.cz/~straka/courses/npfl129/2122/slides/?10#1).
-However, they don't use some optimization tricks and the heruistic for picking the best split might differ.
+However, they don't use some optimization tricks and the heuristic for picking the best split might differ.

 ## Instalation
 To run this, you will need Julia in your PATH (download it [here] (https://julialang.org/downloads/)).

-With this you are ready to go.
+With this, you are ready to go.
-To see what you might do, please look to the examples folder.
+To see what you might do, please look at the examples directory.

 ## Plot results
 The project also provides plotting functionality.